 Why Should I choose a limited liability company?

 A California limited liability company may be the right choice for your business.
 At SLG we can help with every stage of the formation process.
 For LLCs with more than one member, SLG can assist with drafting, reviewing and negotiating the operating agreement.

 LLCs are a great choice for businesses that want liability protection but don’t intend on having investors with different rights.
 LLCs also have less rigorous corporate formality requirements making the entity an appropriate structure for small businesses or people looking to hold rental property in an LLC for liability protection.

-If you would like to enlist the help of an experienced San Diego LLC attorney for your LLC formation, you need look no further.
-Semanchik Law Group can ensure that your formation process runs as smoothly as possible.
+If you would like to enlist the help of an experienced San Diego LLC attorney for your LLC formation, you need to look no further.
+Semanchik Law Group can ensure that your LLC Formation process runs as smoothly as possible.
 Just give us a call at (619) 535-1811 to discuss your specific needs.